Any adoption of a child through a birth mother arrangement is a stressful process for the prospective parents.

 It's important to point out that while hard numbers aren't available, adoption experts from all corners agree these sorts of scams are rare — and there's certainly a difference between a birth mother changing her mind and an actual scam.
 But they do occur.
 For instance, an Oklahoma City woman was sentenced to serve 60 months in jail and pay more than $49,000 in restitution to victims of an adoption scam she ran over a three-year period.

-The financial risk for prospective parents is significant.
-Private adoptions typically cost between $28,000 and $37,000, though that number varies considerably depending on circumstance.1 While those numbers factor in costs like adoption agency or attorney's fees, Witt says expenses for birth mothers typically range between $5,000 and $12,000, an alluring number for scam artists.
+The financial risk of adoption fraud for prospective parents is significant.
+Private adoptions can cost up to $43,000, though that number varies considerably depending on circumstances.
+While that number factors in costs like adoption agency or attorney's fees, additional expenses for birth mothers typically range between $5,000 and $12,000, an alluring number for scam artists.